rogerhu/compsci_guides/Is-Subsequence.md

 > **Plan** the solution with appropriate visualizations and pseudocode.

-**General Idea:** We will progress through string 's' if it exist in linear order in string 't'.
+**General Idea:** Identify each `s` character in string t in relative order.
+We will progress through string 's' if it exist in linear order in string 't'.
 If we get to the end of string 's', we verified that 's' is substring of 't', otherwise it is not.

 ```markdown
 1) Create two pointers to represent the character progression of string 's' and 't'